muhdszakari6/real-time-activity-tracker/README.md

 - A feature to allow users create new activities will be a nice to have
 - New Activities should be at the top of the list
 - Showing a message to let users know when there are no activities
+- Have seperate folder for client and server app so both can be scalable

 ## Improvements